 #1.
 That which is to be followed, or imitated.

 #2.
 A precedent, or a model, or a parallel case.

 #3.
 A warning that is given; Such as.. of punishment inflicted, to serve as a warning.

 And so when the bible gives us a true “example”, it is always binding.
-Therefore, when addressing the questions that arise concerning correctly interpreting the bible, our objective is mush more clearly understood, when we use the expression “an account of action”.
+Therefore, when addressing the questions that arise concerning correctly interpreting the bible, our objective is mush more clearly understood, when we use the expression “an account of action”, to differentiate from a true “example”.
 Because that’s really where the division occurs.
 We’re not divided over God’s instructions to imitate someone’s specific example, or to follow the pattern that they have set forth.
-But rather, our divisions occur, in trying to decide if a an account of what someone did, or what some group of people did, is meant to SERVE as an example that must be followed.
+But rather, our divisions occur, in trying to decide if a “an account” of what someone did, or of what some group of people did, is meant by God, to serve as an “example” that must be followed.

 Now allow me to remind you once again, that God has only specified certain people, whose examples are to be followed.
 One of those persons is Jesus.
 We are told in 1 Peter 2:21; “For you have been called for this purpose; Since Christ also suffered for you, leaving you an example for you to follow in His footsteps.”